sourav164/Point_Yield_and_R/README.md

 # Zonal+Regression+resolutionplot_script.py
-Python Version: 2.7 with ArcMap 10.6 /n Before running this script load all the NDVI images from the local directories to ArcMap.
+Python Version: 2.7 with ArcMap 10.6 \n Before running this script load all the NDVI images from the local directories to ArcMap.

 Create a script in the ArcMap catalog then create two input for the script - folder location of the NDVI file and the point shapefile.